uploadcare/safescript/readme.md

 # SafeScript

-Unlike any other HTML tags, `<script>` has different rules of escaping of its content.
-Correct escaping is unreasonably difficult, and under some circumstances is impossible.
+SafeScript is one of the ways to avoid the by-design `<script>` HTML element vulnerability.
+Check out [this article][article] to learn more.

-This very often makes the `<script>` tag a source of vulnerabilities.
+Long story short, unlike any other HTML tag, `<script>` implies different rules of escaping its content.
+The proper escaping is unreasonably difficult and can even be impossible under certain circumstances.

-Read the [full article about this][article].
+The problems with escaping often make the `<script>` element a source of vulnerabilities.

-Instead of following uncertain rules you can use `<safescript>`, which follows regular HTML escaping rules, using HTML entities.
+Instead of following uncertain rulesб you can use `<safescript>` which follows regular HTML escaping rules via HTML entities.

 For example, your EJS template could look like this: